Door Won't Open; In-door Actuator

 Bench testing the actuator

-one of the indicatorswhen on the bench is to disconnect the actuator supply after it has pulled in.
+One of the indicators when on the bench is to disconnect the actuator supply after it has pulled in.
 A good actuator will push out enthusiastically and bounce when it hits the end stop; the worn one was significantly less keen and didn't bounce.

-Youtube demo of worn and new actuators
+Youtube demo of worn and new actuator

 To access and replace the actuator: